Whiteknight/ParserObjects/docs/expression_example.md

 # Expression Parsing Example

-We would like to create a calculator routine which parsers a string like "1 + 2 * 3" into a result following standard order-of-operations rules.
+We would like to create a calculator routine which parses a string like "1 + 2 * 3" into a result following standard order-of-operations rules.
 The first operators we will support are "+" and "*", where multiplication has higher precidence and both operators are left-associative.
 (Notice that I'm not recommending this as the "best" solution to this particular problem, you should probably consider something like [The Shunting Yard algorithm](https://en.wikipedia.org/wiki/Shunting-yard_algorithm) for best results).

 ## The Lexical Grammar